Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Methodology

-Based on section \ref{subsubsection.Loss function}, it is a crucial problem to set an efficient loss function, which can completely affect the performance of our model.
-We can add a new striction/regularization to the loss function which dictates the coordinates of the most possible plume cloud regions.
-Indeed, we try to minimize the distance of proposed bounding boxes by RPN and the smokestack end (SSE).
-Based on definition for Equation \ref{Eq.Loss12} which is defined for a box with coordinates of ($x,y,w,h$), we can consider the smokestack end as a point with the coordinate of ($x,y$).
-Therefore, the regression loss related to the smokestack end can be defined as follows,
+Based on Section \ref{subsubsection.Loss function}, it is a crucial problem to set an efficient loss function, which can make the model stable as it can get.
+In this regard, a new regularizer is added to the loss function, which dictates the coordinates of the most attainable PC regions.
+Indeed, we try to minimize the distance of proposed bounding boxes by RPN and the smokestack exit.
+If a box with coordinates of ($x,y,w,h$) is defined here, the regression loss related to the smokestack exit can be defined as, \begin{linenomath} \end{linenomath}

-where $u$ and $u^{'}$ are the points representing the coordinate of our predicted and ground truth smokestack end and $R$ is the robust loss function.
-The definitions of $u$ and $u^{'}$ depend on the plume cloud behaviors in each input image which leads to categorize these definitions into three main states.
-If the plume cloud is vertical, we propose that the smokestack end is considered at the middle of box lower side with the coordinate of $(x+\frac{w}{2},y+h)$.
-Therefore, we can define the $u$ and $u^{'}$ based on Equations \ref{Eq.Loss13} as follows,